After the Dark

 Story & Plot Summary: After the Dark

-Quick Plot Summary: Released in 2013, After the Dark is a Drama, Fantasy, Science Fiction, Thriller film directed by John Huddles.
+Quick Plot Summary: Released in 2013, After the Dark is a Drama, Fantasy, Science Fiction, Thriller film directed by John Huddles, written by John Huddles.
 The narrative explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict involving James D'Arcy.
+It provides a scannable look at the movie's central conflict involving James D'Arcy as Eric Zimit.

 Story Breakdown